Plácido Domingo: Sexual harassment allegations

-In August 2019, allegations of sexual harassment by multiple female colleagues came to light, dating back as far as 30 years.
+In August 2019, Domingo was accused of sexual harassment by multiple female colleagues, some dating back as far as 30 years.
 However, no official charges were ever filed, nor were there any court proceedings or convictions.
-Nonetheless, he subsequently resigned from his position as general manager of the LA Opera.
-Quote: he did so with a "heavy heart," but in light of the recent allegations against him, he said the move was in the best interest for the opera company.
+Nonetheless, Domingo subsequently resigned from his position as general manager of the Los Angeles Opera, saying he did so with a "heavy heart", but in light of the recent allegations against him, he said the move was in the best interest for the opera company.

 In late February 2020, Domingo apologized to any colleagues who felt uncomfortable or in any way hurt by his comments or actions.
 He reiterated that it was never his intention to hurt or offend anyone, saying, "I have never behaved aggressively toward anyone, and I have never done anything to hinder or harm anyone's career in any way.
 On the contrary, I have spent much of my half-century in the opera world supporting the industry and furthering the careers of countless singers."

 The investigation launched by the Los Angeles Opera into the incidents at the house "deemed the allegations to be credible, in part because of the similarities in their accounts".
 The investigation "often found him to be sincere in his denials but found some of them to be less credible or lacking in awareness".
+However, Gibson Dunn "found no evidence that Mr. Domingo ever engaged in a quid pro quo or retaliated against any woman by not casting or otherwise hiring her at LA Opera, especially since casting and other hiring decisions are complex, performance-specific and determined by multiple people."
 The investigation criticized inadequate communication and lack of awareness about sexual harassment at the opera.

 In his first interview since recovering from COVID-19, Domingo told the Italian newspaper La Repubblica that the charges were false.
 "When I knew that I had COVID, I promised myself that if I came out alive, I would fight to clear my name", Domingo said.
 "I never abused anyone.
 I will repeat that as long as I live."